notmuch/notmuch/doc/man1/notmuch-show.rst

 	    http://homepage.ntlworld.com/jonathan.deboynepollard/FGA/mail-mbox-formats.html

-        **raw** (default for a single part, see --part) For a message or an attached message part, the original, raw content of the email message is output.
-Consumers of this format should expect to implement MIME decoding and similar functions.
+        **raw** (default if --part is given)

-            For a single part (--part) the raw part content is output after performing any necessary MIME decoding.
-Note that messages with a simple body still have two parts: part 0 is the whole message and part 1 is the body.
+            Write the raw bytes of the given MIME part of a message to standard out.
+For this format, it is an error to specify a query that matches more than one message.

-            For a multipart part, the part headers and body (including all child parts) is output.
+            If the specified part is a leaf part, this outputs the body of the part after performing content transfer decoding (but no charset conversion).
+This is suitable for saving attachments, for example.

-            The raw format must only be used with search terms matching single message.
+            For a multipart or message part, the output includes the part headers as well as the body (including all child parts).
+No decoding is performed because multipart and message parts cannot have non-trivial content transfer encoding.
+Consumers of this may need to implement MIME decoding and similar functions.

     ``--format-version=N``
         Use the specified structured output format version.
 This is